 In the early 1990's Sofia was studying at Stockholm's Hotel & Restaurant college, whilst, across the North Sea, Tim was moving his business out of London to the tranquillity of the Norfolk countryside.
 We met in February 1993 on a pink minibus on the Indonesian island of Java, travelling around the world in opposite directions!

 After a lot of letters and telephone calls – no sms or emails in 1993 – and a brief expedition by Tim to Stockholm, to take Sofia out to dinner for her birthday, Sofia moved to Britain in early 1994.
 We set up home in Norfolk and married in April 1997.
-Today, together with Tim's father and two of our four children – Charles and Edward – and two dogs – Nelly and Buzz – we live as a multi-generational extended household in Wymondham, a medieval market town to the south-west of Norwich, Norfolk's county town.
+Today, together with Tim's father and two of our four children – Charles and Edward – and a happy Labrador called Buzz – we live as a multi-generational extended household in Wymondham, a medieval market town to the south-west of Norwich, Norfolk's county town.

-Alice, our eldest child, is currently at Liverpool University studying Politics & International Relations with a view to a commission in the Royal Navy.
+Alice, our eldest child, finished her degree studying Politics & International Relations in 2019 at Liverpool University.
+She is currently living in Falmouth with a view to a commission in the Royal Navy.

 Lily, our younger daughter, is studying to become a filmmaker at Falmouth University, Cornwall, and hopes one day to make documentaries.